How To Prove Wrongful Death

 - What damages are available for surviving spouses or others bringing a suit

-Wrongful death statutes generally apply the same legal rules for negligence and liability that would apply in a personal injury case, if the person were alive and injured.
+Wrongful death statutes generally apply the same legal rules for negligence and liability that would apply in a personal injury case.
+The primary difference is that the victim is not alive to file a personal injury claim.

 How Is Wrongful Death Proven?